 - Participate in research about the Institute and about your experience as an Institute participant.
 This research is designed to improve the Institute and help create a sustainable model for future Institutes like this one.
-The requests for your participation may come via phone, email, online discussion forum, or in person.
+The requests for your participation may come via email or online discussion forum.

 - Choose to act as a mentor for future Scholars by participating in alumni events when they are held in your area or at a conference you attend, as well as continuing to participate in the online forum begun while you were enrolled in the Institute.